alamincmt/Java-Programming/Multithreading And Concurrency/README.md

 # Dead / Terminated
 Once the thread finished executing, it’s state is changed to Dead and it’s considered to be not alive.

+# Let's discuss about some useful methods of thread
+# Thread.sleep in Java
+Thread.sleep() method can be used to pause the execution of current thread for specified time in milliseconds.
+The argument value for **milliseconds can’t be negative**, else it throws **IllegalArgumentException**.

+# Important about Thread.sleep()
+    1. It always pause the current thread execution.
+    2. The actual time thread sleeps before waking up and start execution depends on system timers and schedulers.
+For a quiet system, the actual time for sleep is near to the specified sleep time but for a busy system it will be little bit more.
+    3. Thread sleep doesn’t lose any monitors or locks current thread has acquired.
+    4. Any other thread can interrupt the current thread in sleep, in that case **InterruptedException** is thrown.

+# How Does Thread Sleep Works?
+Thread.sleep() interacts with the thread scheduler to put the current thread in wait state for specified period of time.
+Once the wait time is over, thread state is changed to runnable state and wait for the CPU for further execution.
+So the actual time that current thread sleep depends on the thread scheduler that is part of operating system.

+# Java Thread Join Example
+**Java Thread join** method can be used to pause the current thread execution until unless the specified thread is dead.
+There are three overloaded join functions.

+*public final void join():* This java thread join method puts the current thread on wait until the thread on which it’s called is dead.
+If the thread is interrupted, it throws InterruptedException.

+*public final synchronized void join(long millis):* This java thread join method is used to wait for the thread on which it’s called to be dead or wait for specified milliseconds.
+Since thread execution depends on OS implementation, it doesn’t guarantee that the current thread will wait only for given time.

+*public final synchronized void join(long millis, int nanos):* This java thread join method is used to wait for thread to die for given milliseconds plus nanoseconds.